 It was January 25th, 1988.

-And it was during the interview, and as I say, it was just supposed to be a a campaign profile, which rather turned into a prosecution on Iran Contra.
+And as I say, it was just supposed to be a campaign profile, which Rather turned into a prosecution on Iran-Contra.

-It's not fair to judge my whole career by a rehash on Iran.
+And Mr. Vice President, a whole career, it's not fair to judge my whole career by a rehash on Iran.

 How would you like it if I judge your career by those seven minutes when you walked off the set in New York?

-Now the interview ends there because Rather was rendered speechless for a for television time, a long time.
+Now, the interview ends there because Rather was rendered speechless for a, for television time, a long time.

-And then he started mumbling and uh stumbling uh Mr. Vice President.
+And then he started mumbling and stumbling.

-This is an interview, not about me.
+Mr. Vice President, interview, not about me.

 I'm the journalist.

-We don't talk about me in an interview.
+We don't talk about me.

-Well, you brought it up, Dan.
+Well, you brought it up, Dan, old buddy.

-And That interview, by the way, that launched Bush.
+And that interview, by the way, that launched Bush.

 You know, I am very fortunate that I'm blessed with a good memory.